dawidhermann/flow-pipe/README.md

 ## TL;DR

-**flow-pipe** is a TypeScript-first library that simplifies chaining multiple HTTP requests together.
-Each request in the chain can access and use results from previous requests, making it perfect for authentication flows, data aggregation, and sequential API calls.
+**flow-pipe** is **not** a new library for API calls—it's a **wrapper** that helps orchestrate complex REST data flows.
+Built with TypeScript-first design, flow-pipe wraps your existing HTTP libraries (Fetch, Axios, Superagent, etc.) to simplify chaining multiple requests together.
+Each request in the chain can access and use results from previous requests, making it perfect for authentication flows, data aggregation, and sequential API orchestration.

 **Best suited for:** Backend services and CLI applications where sequential API calls are common.
 Can also be used in frontend applications for complex data fetching scenarios.